Spider-scnu/Monte-Carlo-tree-search-for-TSP/README.md

 This is the source code for solving the Traveling Salesman Problems (TSP) using **Monte Carlo tree search (MCTS)**.

 ### Paper
-If you want to get more details, please see our paper [XXXXX](https://github.com/wouterkool/attention-learn-to-route).
+If you want to get more details, please see our paper [Targeted sampling of enlarged neighborhood via Monte Carlo tree search for TSP](https://github.com/wouterkool/attention-learn-to-route).

 ### Dependencies